rroethof/roethof.net/content/posts/2025/03/my-quest-for-ergonomic-bliss-a-journey-to-find-a-split-keyboard-that-works-with-tietses-syndrome/index.md

   - 'ergonomic keyboarding'
   - 'health and wellness'
 categories:
-  - 'Ergonomics'
+  - Ergonomics & Health
+  - Keyboards & Input Devices
-  - 'Keyboards'
+  - Split Keyboards
-  - 'Split Keyboards'
+  - Personal Reflections
-  - 'Health and Wellness'
+  - Personal Computing & Productivity
+  - Health Conditions & Technology
-  - 'Productivity'
+  - Assistive Technology
-  - 'Technology'
+  - Product Reviews
 ---

 My recent heart attack in September 2024 was a wake-up call, forcing me to re-evaluate my priorities and make significant changes to my daily life.
 While I'm grateful to have survived, the aftermath has been a journey of self-discovery and adaptation.